SahilTiwari321/trade_bitcoin/README.md

-# Bitcoin Trading Performance Analysis
+# Trader Behaviour Insights

-This project analyzes daily Bitcoin trading performance using a dataset of historical trades.
+This project analyzes Trader trading performance using a dataset of historical trades.
 It computes key metrics such as daily profit and loss (PnL), trade volume, fees, and average execution price.

 ---

 ## File Structure

-- `TradeBitcoinMar.ipynb` — Main Jupyter notebook for data analysis.
+- `TraderInsights.ipynb` — Main Jupyter notebook for data analysis.
 - `README.md` — Project overview and instructions.

 ---